eldowling/appetite_fitness_prj4/Testing.md

 	1. Tested the products catalog using the following filters and searches:
 		- [x] Display full catalog for all products
 		- [ ] Selected the Products sorting by Price - but got an error, this was because the price field had been removed from the Products model onto the Product Subscriptions model as prices are now linked to individual subscriptions.
 An update is required to the view to change the filter / sort query for the price field.
 Testing will redone when the updates have been completed.
+		- [x] Selected the Products sorting by Price (2nd iteration) - this is now working when an update was made to sort on the Product Subscription price
 		- [ ] Selected the Products sorting by Rating - also got an error for this as the average rating is now calculated through a function called "get_avg_rating" in the Product model, which calculates the average rating from the Reviews model user_rating field for ratings on each individual product.
 An update is also required for this filter / sort query in order to user the calculated average rating for sorting the products list.
 Re-testing will be required on this element again, once completed.
+		- [ ] Selected the Products sorting by Rating (2nd iteration) - I tried to implement a complicated aggregate function which got the rating for each product and then sorted it, however I ran into many errors with this and it would need further research to try and implement it correctly.
+In this revision I have opted to remove the rating sort options until a solution has been found to work correctly.
 		- [x] Selected sort by Category for all products - the Products Catalog was displayed successfully, and the categories tag displayed in each product card was sorted alphabetically (A-Z).
 		- [x] Used the Sort option to change the sort direction from (Z-A) - Product list was correctly displayed with categories in reverse alphabetical order.
 		- [x] Used the sort option to sort products by Name, both ascending and descending - both worked correctly sorting by the product name.